stellar/stellar-protocol/ecosystem/README.md

     pushing the SEP towards a final disposition.
 * You should continue the discussion of the draft SEP on the mailing list to gather additional feedback.
 We welcome any additional PRs that iterate on the draft.
+* Keep the version of the SEP as a v0 version while in draft.

 ### Draft -> Awaiting Decision -> Final Comment Period (FCP)
 * When you're ready, you should submit a PR changing the status in the draft to `Awaiting Decision`.